 Viggle, which pairs a great idea with a funny name, is an app we covered last month during its beta period.
 The TV check-in app, which has already seen great success on iOS, recently landed in the Play Store though, finally out of beta.

 For those not familiar with the app, Viggle essentially listens to your TV's audio (at your command), and figures out which show(s) you're watching by comparing the audio it heard to a database, rewarding points depending on the programming (for instance, promoted shows get more points).
+Those points can then be redeemed for tangible rewards, including everything from Starbucks gift cards to sweepstakes entries or hulu PLUS subscriptions.
 Read More

 Viggle, a TV check-in app that's already seen popularity on iOS, has just seen its first beta release for Android.
 Viggle, for those who don't know, allows users to check in to their favorite TV shows.
 The app accomplishes this by "listening" to audio and comparing the sounds it hears to a database, matching them with a certain television show.

 What makes Viggle more interesting than many check-in apps is that users can earn tangible rewards.
+By checking in to TV shows, users earn points (specially featured shows offer more points), and those points can be redeemed for everything from sweepstakes entries to gift cards and electronic gizmos.
 Read More

 Ever since Chase launched its mobile deposit feature in the Android app, I've been using it to deposit checks pretty much exclusively.
 The only times I couldn't use it were when check amounts exceeded $1,000 or I went past the $3,000 calendar month limit.